 Returning to View/Complete Your Request

 You may return to work on your travel request at any time, as long as it is completed prior to your departure date.
+You can save your application by clicking the "Update (select only once)" button at the bottom of the application page.
 To return, click "LOGIN/REGISTER" at the top of the page to be taken to your Applicant Home page.
 From here, click on the link for "Individual Faculty/Staff Travel Request."
 Please do not hit "Apply Now" from this page more than once, as it will create multiple applications for you.

 Why Are These Steps Important?

 Faculty/Staff registration in the system allows the Cal Poly International Center and the University the ability to provide our travelers with the necessary health and safety support, including travel medical insurance information and other pre-departure resources.
 Additionally, in the unlikely event of an emergency while abroad, the Cal Poly International Center will be able to quickly coordinate response and assistance with the insurance carrier and relevant departments.